balvisio/CAFA-Toolset/README.md

 Definitions of some terms used in this document are following.

-#### uniprot-GOA
+#### UniProt-GOA
 This is a database for protein assignments to GO resources which maintains a dynamically controlled vocabulary.
-*  uniprot-GOA dataset archive: ftp://ftp.ebi.ac.uk/pub/databases/GO/goa
+*  UniProt-GOA dataset archive: ftp://ftp.ebi.ac.uk/pub/databases/GO/goa
-*  uniprot-GOA datasets can be in GAF 1.0 or GAF 2.0 file format.
+*  UniProt-GOA datasets can be in GAF 1.0 or GAF 2.0 file format.
 More details about GAF 1.0 format at http://geneontology.org/page/go-annotation-file-gaf-format-10 and GAF 2.0 format at http://geneontology.org/page/go-annotation-file-format-20
-* More details about uniprot-GOA project: http://www.geneontology.org/gene-associations/readme/goa.README
+* More details about UniProt-GOA project: http://www.geneontology.org/gene-associations/readme/goa.README

-#### uniprot-swissProt
+#### UniProtKB/SwissProt
 This is a non-redundant protein sequence database.
 Each entry in this database is manually annotated involving detailed analysis of the protein sequence and of the scientific literature.
 This database is recognized as the central access point of the extensive curated protein information, classification, and cross-reference.

-* uniprot-swissProt dataset current release: ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/
+* UniProtKB/SwissProt dataset current release: ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/
 * Detailed release statistics: http://web.expasy.org/docs/relnotes/relstat.html
-* uniprot-swissProt dataset archive (release 9 to 45):
+* UniProtKB/SwissProt dataset archive (release 9 to 45):
-ftp://ftp.ebi.ac.uk/pub/databases/swissprot/sw_old_releases/
+ftp://ftp.ebi.ac.uk/pub/databases/SwissProt/sw_old_releases/
-* uniprot-swissProt dataset archive (release 46 and greater ):
+* UniProtKB/SwissProt dataset archive (release 46 and greater ):
 ftp://ftp.uniprot.org/pub/databases/uniprot/previous_releases/
-* uniprot-swissProt file format: http://arep.med.harvard.edu/labgc/jong/Fetch/SwissProtAll.html
+* UniProtKB/SwissProt file format:
+http://arep.med.harvard.edu/labgc/jong/Fetch/SwissProtAll.html